Pyrite32/TC_ToggleLock/README.md

 - It places a script symbol '📜', on the layer it is attached to, allowing the user to easily locate and remove the hook if necessary.

 > Note: To attach a runnable script to a layer, Moho requires a .lua file on disk to use as a reference.
-> TC_ToggleLock generates one (.TC_ToggleLock.hook.lua) in your project's folder.
+> TC_LockLayer generates one (.TC_LockLayer.hook.lua) in your project's folder.
 Do not mess with this file.

-You may opt out of / re-enable this feature by modifying the config file (.TC_ToggleLock.config.txt)
+You may opt out of / re-enable this feature by modifying the config file (.TC_LockLayer.config.txt)

 To disable:
 ```